Lowers high levels of prolactin (a hormone) in your blood.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using metoclopramide (Reglan®), haloperidol (Haldol®), chlorprothixene (Taractan®), thiothixene (Navane®), or a phenothiazine (such as Compazine®, Phenergan®, Serentil®, or Thorazine®).
+- Make sure your doctor knows if you are also using bromocriptine (Parlodel®), chlorprothixene (Taractan®), haloperidol (Haldol®), metoclopramide (Reglan®), thiothixene (Navane®), or a phenothiazine medicine (such as prochlorperazine, Compazine®, Phenergan®, Serentil®, or Thorazine®).